Lobbying: Canada

 Canada maintains a Registry of Lobbyists.

-Over 5,000 people now working as registered lobbyists at Canada's federal level.
+As of 2018, more than 5,000 people worked as registered lobbyists at Canada's federal level.
 Lobbying began as an unregulated profession, but since the late 20th century has been regulated by the government to increase transparency and establish a set of ethics for both lobbyists, and those who will be lobbied.
 Canada does not require disclosure of lobbyist spending on lobbying activities.

 European Union

 The first step towards specialized regulation of lobbying in the European Union was a Written Question tabled by Alman Metten, in 1989.
 In 1991, Marc Galle, Chairman of the Committee on the Rules of Procedure, the Verification of Credentials and Immunities, was appointed to submit proposals for a Code of conduct and a register of lobbyists.
 Today lobbying in the European Union is an integral and important part of decision-making in the EU.
 From year to year lobbying regulation in the EU is constantly improving and the number of lobbyists increases.
+This increase in lobbying activity is a result of the growing recognition of lobbying as a critical discipline at the intersection of politics, economics, and society.